Tomic-Riedel/Flutter-Roadmap/README.md

 ## Flutter Widgets
 Now we finally start working with Flutter.
 Flutter is based on widgets, as you should have learned by now.
-So now let's take a look at what Flutter widgets and also look at the most important of them.
+So now let's take a look at what Flutter widgets are and also look at the most important of them.
 As always, the documentation can answer that for us (don't worry, we'll be using other sources soon).
 So, let's read through the Introduction to Widgets:

 **Introduction to widgets:** https://flutter.dev/docs/development/ui/widgets-intro

-Whooow, a lot was explained there.
+Wow, a lot was explained there.
 Of course, not every widget was explained.
-There are hundreds, if not thousands of widgets in Flutter, but it is not necessary to know them all.
+There are hundreds if not thousands of widgets in Flutter, but it is not necessary to know them all.
 As time goes by, you will learn more and more widgets, either through tutorials or just research on the internet.
-In this course you will also get to know a lot more widgets.
+In this course, you will also get to know a lot more widgets.

 ## Create your first Flutter Apps
 Yay, it's finally time to start programming!
 No more tedious theory, let's get on with the practice.

+There are two ways you can continue from here:
+You can
+1. Just continue reading this and clicking on the links, doing the projects etc.
+2. My **recommended** way: Do the 13-hour course by Rivaan Ranawat about Flutter.
+You will be able to skip a huge amount of topics in this list and learn all the basics:
+**Rivaan Ranawat - Flutter Tutorial For Beginners in 13 Hours:** https://www.youtube.com/watch?v=BiOSCpV-lts&t=308s

+If you have chosen to just continue reading, then continue here:

 Your first Flutter App will be an infinite list of randomly generated Startup Names.
 This is a project created by a Flutter expert at Google and presented at the Google IO Event 2021.
-In this video everything will be explained to you and you will already get to know the first new widgets.
+In this video, everything will be explained to you and you will already get to know the first new widgets.

 **Flutter - Building your first Flutter app | Workshop:** https://www.youtube.com/watch?v=Z6KZ3cTGBWw